 Comparative Politics is an elective course designed for students who seek a greater understanding of how the world works beyond the borders of the United States.
 The political systems and policies of the United Kingdom, Russia, Nigeria, Mexico, Iran, and China are studied with the objective of comparing how different nations are facing the challenges of the 21st Century.
 These comparisons will lead to the study of enduring questions such as why are some nations stable democracies but not others?
 What factors lead to economic well-being?
 How are authoritarian regimes able to survive in an age of globalization?
 What is the just society and can it be realized?
-This course requires the recommendation of a student's sending teacher and will be offered only if sufficient staffing is available.
 Students will take the Advanced Placement examination.
 Please consult with your counselor for more information about this assessment.

-A.P.
-PSYCHOLOGY Grade 12 (Y) Level AP/UCONN 1 Credit CLUSTER: Humanities
+AP PSYCHOLOGY Grade 12 (Y) Level AP/UCONN 1 Credit CLUSTER: Humanities